JordanHendl/Shared-Object-Loader/README.md

 // The object loader itself.
 karma::io::ObjectLoader loader ;

+// Load the .DLL/.SO
+loader.load( "shared.dll" ) ;

 // The symbols to load.
 UnsignedFunction function_one   = loader.symbol( "symbol_one"   ) ;
 CStringFunction  function_two   = loader.symbol( "symbol_two"   ) ;